michaelgrosner/tribeca/MANUAL.md

   * `wBBO` - `FV = ([best bid price]*[best ask size] + [best ask price]*[best bid size])/([best ask size] + [best bid size])`

+* `width` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `width` shall never be violated.

+* `bidSz` - Maximum bid size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size` shall never be violated.

+* `askSz` - Maximum ask size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size` shall never be violated.

 * `apMode`

   * `Off` - Tribeca will not try to automatically manage positions.

   * `EwmaBasic` - Tribeca will use a 200 minute and 100 minute exponential weighted moving average calculation to buy up BTC when the 100 minute line crosses over the 200 minute line, and sell BTC when the reverse happens.
 The values of 100mins and 200mins are currently not exposed in the UI, but are represented in the code as `shortEwma` and `longEwma`.

-* `width` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
-With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `width` shall never be violated.

-* `size` - Maximum size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
-With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size` shall never be violated.

 * `tbp` - Only used when `apMode` is `Off`.
 Sets a static "Target Base Position" for Tribeca to stay near.
 In off auto-position mode, Tribeca will still try to respect `pDiv` and not make your position fluctuate by more than that value.
 So if you have 10 BTC to trade, set `tbp = 3`, set `apMode = Off`, and `pDiv = 1`, your holding of BTC will never be less than 2 or greater than 4.